 In recent years, our Mechanical Products segment has experienced significant operating losses.
 We have undertaken actions at various times over the last few years to address these losses.
 On January 4, 2016, in conjunction with the formation of the inTEST EMS Products Division, we implemented a workforce reduction which resulted in our recording a restructuring charge of \$99,000 in the first quarter of 2016.
-The annualized savings from these actions are estimated to be approximately \$690,000.
-Our review of the operations of this product segment is ongoing with the goal of identifying additional opportunities for cost reduction and revenue growth.
+These efforts were substantially completed during 2016 and we did not incur any further significant costs associated with these efforts.
+As a result of the restructuring action taken during 2016, as well as improvements in procurement, our Mechanical Products segment saw its operating loss reduced from \$1.9 million in 2015 to \$74,000 in 2016.
 We cannot be certain that our efforts to restructure this operation to achieve profitability will be successful.
-These efforts could require us to utilize additional financial resources to pay severance or fund other costs associated with the restructuring of this operation, which would reduce the amount of our cash and cash equivalents available to fund our short term working capital requirements.
+These efforts could require us to utilize additional financial resources to pay severance or fund other costs associated with the restructuring of this operation, which would reduce the amount of our cash and cash equivalents available to fund our short-term working capital requirements.